vintagedeek/mars_rover/README.md

   - Clues that life once existed on Mars.
   - Or even special properties that could help heal sick humans back on Earth.

-But… the NASA has not been able to bring it home to study.
+But NASA has not been able to bring it home to study.
 The rock sits in a spot where rockets cannot safely land.

 So they made a plan: